qadszilla/Samples/Javascript/readme.md

-** Due to NDA, I am not able to share too much on this project; but references can be obtained from teh company if required **
+## Due to NDA, I am not able to share too much on this project; but references can be obtained from the company if required

 This Javascript sample is from a SaaS project which works much like Shopify, but is Australian built and hosted.
 Anyone can create an account, register a domain and start selling their products within an hour.
 The project was built using drag and drop content editor to power wide variety of elements.